-WHAT(2): biasing factor for hadronic inelastic interactions

-- -1.0 < WHAT(2) < 0.0: the hadronic inelastic interaction length of the particle is reduced by a multiplying factor |WHAT(2)|.
+- WHAT(2): biasing factor for hadronic inelastic interactions - -1.0 < WHAT(2) < 0.0: the hadronic inelastic interaction length of the particle is reduced by a multiplying factor |WHAT(2)|.
 At the interaction point sampled according to the biased probability, Russian Roulette (i.e., random choice) decides whether the particle actually will survive or not after creation of the secondaries.
 The latter are created in any case and their weight is adjusted taking into account the ratio between biased and physical survival probability. - 0.0 < WHAT(2) < 1.0: the hadronic inelastic interaction length of the particle is reduced by a multiplying factor WHAT(2).
 At the interaction point sampled according to the biased probability, the particle always survives with a reduced weight.
 The secondaries are created in any case and their weight adjusted taking into account the ratio between biased and physical survival probability.

-'''

-WHAT(2) = 0.0: ignored

-|WHAT(2)| > 1.0: a possible previously set biasing factor is reset to the default value of 1.0 (no biasing).
+$|WHAT(2)| \ge 1.0$: a possible previously set biasing factor is reset to the default value of 1.0 (no biasing).

 WHAT(3) > 2.0: number or name of the material to which the inelastic biasing factor has to be applied.

 < 0.0: resets to the default a previously assigned value

-= 0.0: ignored if a value has been previously assigned to a specific material; otherwise: all
+= 0.0: ignored if a value has been previously assigned to a specific material; otherwise: all materials (default)

-materials (default)

-0.0 < WHAT(3) < 2.0: all materials.
+$0.0 < WHAT(3) \le 2.0$: all materials.

-WHAT(4) = lower bound of the particle id-numbers (or corresponding name) for which decay or inelastic

-interaction biasing is to be applied
+WHAT(4) = lower bound of the particle id-numbers (or corresponding name) for which decay or inelastic interaction biasing is to be applied

-("From particle WHAT(4)...")

-Default = 1.0

-WHAT(5) = upper bound of the particle id-numbers (or corresponding name) for which decay or inelastic

-interaction biasing is to be applied
+WHAT(5) = upper bound of the particle id-numbers (or corresponding name) for which decay or inelastic interaction biasing is to be applied ("... to particle WHAT(5)...")

-("...to particle WHAT(5)...")

-Default = WHAT(4) if WHAT(4) > 0.0, 64.0 otherwise
+Default = WHAT(4) if WHAT(4) > 0.0, 46.0 otherwise

-WHAT(6) = step length in assigning numbers
+WHAT(6) = step length in assigning numbers ("...in steps of WHAT(6)")

-'''